 What does your daily routine look like?

 Mornings start with the children getting dropped off at school.
-Then if I have a shoot, its off to work for me.
+Then if I have a shoot, it's off to work for me.
 Or I go out for coffee with my friends.
-If not, I’m in my room.
+If not, I'm in my room.
 I do things I want to do.
 Watch TV or listen to music or do Yoga.
-So, I have my own time till 1 PM.
-Then, once the children are back, it’s their time.
-Sitting with them, giving them lunch and sending them off for their extracurricular classes.
+So, I have my own time till 1:00 PM.
+Then, once the children are back, it's their time.
+Sitting with them, giving them lunch, and sending them off for their extracurricular classes.
 Convincing them to do the homework is a one-hour job (laughs).
 Then, it is dinner and sleep-time.
-We are not late-night people, we don’t really go out in the night.
-Even if the both of us want to go out, we do a lunch in the afternoon.
+We are not late-night people, we don't really go out at night.
+Even if the both of us want to go out, we do lunch in the afternoon.
 We are all off to bed very early.
 So, it is a very boring routine, the usual (laughs).

-A: When he isn’t at work, he very much is.
-He makes sure he doesn’t shoot on Sundays.
+When he isn't at work, he very much is.
+He makes sure he doesn't do shoots on Sundays.
 He finishes his gym in the morning.
-He is also home by 6.30 PM or 7.00 PM.
-The time after that till 9.00 PM is our family time.
+He is also home by 6:30 PM or 7:00 PM.
+The time after that till 9:00 PM is our family time.
 He notes down important events at school to attend them.
 He has not missed even one sports or annual day.
-Other than the work time, he is always around for the children, puts them to sleep, cares for them… so you can call him that (laughs).
+Other than the work time, he is always around for the children, puts them to sleep, cares for them... so you can call him that (laughs).

 What has been the most special moment for you as a parent?

 My most special part of the day is putting my children to sleep.
 That is when they really cuddle.
-Those 10 minutes before sleep is when they have stories to tell of what they dreamt the previous night, share with me what they want to do, or ask me to read them books of their choice.
-That’s the most special time of the day (hint of smile).
-That is also when a lot of ‘I love you Amma’ comes (laughs).
+Those 10 minutes before sleep is when they have stories to tell of what they dreamt the previous night, share with me what they want to do, or ask me to read the books of their choice.
+That's the most special time of the day (hint of a smile).
+That is also when a lot of 'I love you, Amma' comes (laughs).

 You mention the night cuddles and bedtime stories, so you co-sleep with your children?